jstreifel-33/city-explorer/README.md

 ## Getting Started

 This app is built using React Bootstrap and Axios.
-Ensure all dependencies are installed upon cloning project.
+Ensure all dependencies are installed by running `npm i` upon cloning project.

 * Environment Variables: See .env.sample for .env requirements.
-App will need API access key from location IQ.
+App will need API access key from location IQ, as well as address for supporting back-end server.

 ## Architecture